johnbuonassisi/mysite/markdown/list.md

 I quickly stumbled upon the container/list package provided by the Go standard library that implements a generic doubly-linked list.
 The standard library implementation was much better than my own and I learned a few things from it.
 Here I will do a deep dive into the container/list package focusing on its design, nifty tricks it has employed, and how it was tested.
-Specificy I will describe the exported data types, how initialization works, how to insert and iterate, and how the package was tested.
+Specifically I will describe the exported data types, how initialization works, how to insert and iterate, and how the package was tested.

-First a breif description of linked-lists.
+First a brief description of linked-lists.
 A linked-list is a data structure that provides a collection of data elements, whose order is not determined by placement in memory (like arrays).
 Instead, each element of a linked-list points to the next.
 Each element simply contains data and a pointer to the next element.
 In the case of a doubly linked-list, each element also contains a pointer to the previous element.
 This allows the